 - Return of Materials: ALL borrowed materials may be returned through the Automated Return book drop just outside the main entrance near the parking lot.
 If the book drop is full, please return borrowed materials to the library.

 - Renewals: You may renew an item online, by phone or through self check.
 To renew online go to the library’s website: http://www.haverhillpl.org.
 Choose “Logon to My Account” then log in with your library card number and PIN.
 (Please note: the PIN is the last 4 digits of you phone number when your card was issued, unless you specified otherwise.

 - Hotpicks: Duplicate copies of best sellers are only available off shelf.
 These books may not be reserved or renewed.

-- Videos and DVDs: Videos and DVDs cost $1.00 each for a 7 day loan and may be reserved.
+- DVDs: DVDs are checked out for a 7 day loan and may be reserved.
 They may only be renewed in person at the library.

 - Holds: If an item we own is currently on loan to another patron, you may place it on hold either in person, over the telephone, or online using our Online Catalog.
 If you want an item we do not own, we will try to borrow it for you from another library.
 You will be notified when the item arrives at the library.
 Ask a staff member to place holds for you, or show you how to do it yourself.

 - Suggest an Item for Purchase: The Haverhill Public Library will make every effort to purchase any materials that you request.
 We welcome your suggestions!